Bilevel Autoresearch: Meta-Autoresearching Itself: Results

 \cref{fig:generated_code} shows a representative excerpt from one generated mechanism (Tabu Search Manager, Group~C R1).
 This code was written entirely by DeepSeek during a Level~2 research session; no human edited it before injection.

 The three active named mechanisms are: \textbf{Tabu Search Manager} (maintains a tabu list of recently visited parameter regions, preventing the LLM from reproposing the same changes); \textbf{Multi-Scale Bandit Proposer} (treats parameter selection as a multi-armed bandit, balancing exploration and exploitation across parameters at different scales); and \textbf{Systematic Orthogonal Exploration} (forces the LLM to explore orthogonal parameter dimensions, preventing over-focus on a single parameter).
-Each mechanism was drawn from a different domain; Level~2 was not told which domains to consider.
+Each active named mechanism was drawn from a different adjacent optimization domain.
+Level~2 was not told which specific mechanism to implement, though the prompt suggested broad neighboring domains.